gaspardbb/guess_and_check/README.md

 # Adaptative concentration of Regression Tree

-This code is the implementation of the Guess And Check procedure as described in the article of Wager et al.
+This code is the implementation of the Guess And Check procedure as described in the article of Wager et al. in https://arxiv.org/abs/1503.06388.

 This procedure is supposed to give theoretical bounds on the prediction of the tree.
 Even though the result holds at infinity, we investigate its use for large samples.